 Investors will also be advised of forest changes that impact on investment performance if they are material.
 These include, but are not limited to changes in :

 - net stocked area,

-- average stems per hectare,
+- · average stems per hectare,

 - achievement of the silviculture objectives expressed in the Plan,

 - projected volume per hectare at harvest.

-- Changes in field measurement tables affecting Carbon generated in post 1989 area.

 Compliance Monitoring